aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PS to GIF" h2="Render PS to GIF within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to GIF</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store and share documents, and is often used for archiving and printing.
+However, the PDF format is not suitable for web use, as it is not supported by all web browsers.
+Therefore, it is often necessary to convert PDF documents to other formats, such as GIF, for web use.

+<h2>How Aspose.Total Helps for PS to GIF Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PS to GIF in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to GIF.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PS to GIF in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert PS file format to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export DOC to GIF.
+This makes it easy for C++ developers to quickly and easily convert PS to GIF without having to manually convert the file.
+Furthermore, Aspose.Total for C++ also provides a range of other features, such as the ability to create, edit, and manipulate PDF documents, as well as the ability to convert between various document formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}